Categorising Fine-to-Coarse Grained Misinformation: An Empirical Study of COVID-19 Infodemic: Experiments

 The classification experiment is divided into three tasks.
 Besides the fine-grained classification task, which takes account of all labels based on the evidences, we also introduce two coarse-grained classification tasks according to the different hierarchy methods of the fine-grained classes.
 The descriptions of each task are listed in the following paragraphs, and the corresponding labels for coarse-grained non-evidence based and evidence-based classification tasks are illustrated in Table~\ref{tb:labelcate}.

 \begin{enumerate} \item \textbf{Fine-grained misinformation classification}: Classify the tweet text into one of the eight fine-grained labels introduced in this paper.
 This task aims to identify the tweets that might be misinformation, debunk or other associated behaviours (e.g.tweets that leave comments about debunks or tweets that question about misinformation, etc).
-Since the information/topics of misinformation and debunk tweets are the same as the evidences, the fine-grained misinformation classification task is therefore evidence based. \item \textbf{Coarse-grained evidence based misinformation classification}: Similar to fine-grained classification, this task aims to classify tweets that have already been debunked, but concentrates more on the misinformation and debunk tweets.
-In this case, tweets labelled with misinformation will be treated as \textit{misinformation} tweets and tweets labelled with debunk will be treated as \textit{debunk} misinformation.
-All other labels, including related misinformation/debunk are categorised as \textit{other}. \item \textbf{Coarse-grained Non-evidence based misinformation classification}: This task aims to classify tweets likely to be misinformation, where there are no debunks available.
-Therefore, different to the coarse-grained evidence based task, the related misinformation/debunk labels are categorised as \textit{misinformation}/\textit{debunks}, together with misinformation/debunk tweets. \end{enumerate}
+Since the information/topics of `Misinformation' and `Debunk' tweets are the same as the IFCN claim, and IFCN claims are served a evidences in our classification task, the fine-grained misinformation classification task is therefore evidence based. \item \textbf{Coarse-grained evidence based misinformation classification}: Similar to fine-grained classification, this task aims to classify tweets that have already been debunked, but concentrates more on the misinformation and debunk tweets.
+In this case, tweets labelled with `Misinformation' will be treated as `\textit{Misinformation}' tweets and tweets labelled with `Debunk' will be treated as `\textit{Debunk}' misinformation.
+All other labels, including `Related Misinformation/Debunk' are categorised as `\textit{Other}'. \item \textbf{Coarse-grained Non-evidence based misinformation classification}: This task aims to classify tweets likely to be misinformation, where there are no debunks available.
+Therefore, different to the coarse-grained evidence based task, the `Related Misinformation/Debunk' labels are categorised as `\textit{Misinformation}/\textit{debunks}', together with `Misinformation/Debunk' tweets. \end{enumerate}